Relative Calabi-Yau structures and perverse schobers on surfaces: Examples

 \section{Examples}

-We begin in \Cref{subsec:periodicFukaya} with describing a special case of \Cref{thm:FukayaCY} concerning relative Calabi--Yau structures on periodic topological Fukaya categories of marked surfaces.
-In \Cref{subsec:FScats}, we discuss how spherical objects give rise to functors with relative Calabi--Yau structures and via lax gluing to relative Calabi--Yau structures on Fukaya--Seidel-type categories.
-Finally, we observe in \Cref{subsec:relGinzburg} that the derived categories of relative Ginzburg algebras of $n$-angulated surfaces admit relative left $n$-Calabi--Yau structures, and further show exhibit in some cases weak right $n$-Calabi--Yau structures on the $R$-linear versions of the finite derived categories of these relative Ginzburg algebras, where $R$ is an arbitrary base $\mathbb{E}_\infty$-ring spectrum.
+We begin in \Cref{subsec:FScats} by describing Fukaya--Seidel categories as the global sections of perverse schobers on the disc and using this to construct relative Calabi--Yau structures on these.
+In \Cref{subsec:periodicFukaya}, we describe a special case of \Cref{thm:FukayaCY} concerning relative Calabi--Yau structures on periodic topological Fukaya categories of marked surfaces.
+Finally, we observe in \Cref{subsec:relGinzburg} that the derived categories of relative Ginzburg algebras of $n$-angulated surfaces admit relative left $n$-Calabi--Yau structures, and further exhibit in some cases weak right $n$-Calabi--Yau structures on the $R$-linear versions of the finite derived categories of these relative Ginzburg algebras, where $R$ is an arbitrary base $\mathbb{E}_\infty$-ring spectrum.